alsa-project/libhinawa/README.rst

 itself an application of Linux FireWire subsystem, `GLib and GObject <https://gitlab.gnome.org/GNOME/glib>`_.

-The library also has originally included some helper object classes for model-specific functions via ALSA HwDep character device added by drivers in ALSA firewire stack.
+The library had originally included some helper object classes for model-specific functions via ALSA HwDep character device added by drivers in ALSA firewire stack.
 The object classes have been already obsoleted and deligated the functions to `libhitaki <https://github.com/alsa-project/libhitaki>`_, while are still kept for backward